arroyostack/arroyostack/README.md

 💼 **Professional Experience**

-- 💻 Two years of freelance work, specializing.
+- 💻 Two years of freelance work.
 - 🚀 Constantly exploring and expanding my knowledge in software architecture.
 - 🧪 Strong advocate for solid principles, code reusability, and best practices in testing.
 - 📚 Always staying up-to-date with the latest technologies and trends.